X-yahya/AdressBook/README.md

 ![Alt text](x-1.png)
-**Address Book Java Application**

-A Java address book application.The project includes separate classes for contacts and the address book.

-**Features**
-Add Contacts: Easily add new contacts to the address book.
+**Java Address Book**
+This Java address book application is a demonstration of object-oriented programming principles.
+Here's a brief overview:

+**Contact Class**
+This class represents a contact and holds attributes such as name, phone number, and email.

+**AddressBook Class**
+The AddressBook class manages contacts using an ArrayList to maintain a list of contacts.

+**AddressBookUI Class**
+The user interface is built using Swing.
+It allows users to:

+*Add Contact*: Add new contacts.
-Search Contacts: Search for contacts by name.
+*Search Contact*: Find contacts by name.
+*Delete Contact*: Remove contacts.
-Update Contacts: Update existing contact details.
+*Update Contact*: Modify contact details.
-Delete Contacts: Remove contacts from the address book.